 A message is posted to your Self Service account when Academic Warning has been given; check your @mun.ca e-mail account for furthur information.

 A: Undergraduate students may request an academic audit of their program status by completing and submitting the ‘Request for Degree Advice’ form.
 This form is available at the Office of the Registrar or you can print a PDF copy.

-A: The Distance Education, Learning and Teaching Support website has a To Do page to help you ease into your first distance course.
+A: The Centre for Innovation in Teaching and Learning (CITL, formerly DELTS) website has a To Do page to help you ease into your first online course.